Skip to content

 • Preferenceswork_buddy/health/preferences.py plus config.local.yaml features.<id>.{wanted, reason}.
 Mostly automatic when a component is non-core.
 Behavioral guidance for agents: features/preferences.

 The Settings tab UI picks up new components automatically via the control graph; you don't need to touch the dashboard frontend.
-After registering: mcp_registry_reload is sufficient (no new Capability is added).
+A component registration is Python (in components.py), so restart the MCP server (Ctrl+R) to import it — reload_capability_data only refreshes data, not code.
 For the unified view-model + cascade rules + endpoint surface, see architecture/control-graph.

 Doc hygiene after changes

-Run /wb-dev-document before committing.
+/wb-dev-pr runs /wb-dev-document as a mandatory chained step (doc-update sits between the test and PII-scan steps in the dev-pr workflow).
+So committing through /wb-dev-pr already keeps the knowledge store in sync — do NOT run /wb-dev-document as a separate step first.
+Run /wb-dev-document standalone only when you want to preview the proposed doc edits outside the commit flow.
 It scans current changes against the knowledge store, proposes edits for stale units (and creates new ones where needed), and applies them via the sanctioned capabilities.
-Doc drift is a recurring failure mode; this workflow makes the check a DAG step that cannot be silently skipped.
+Doc drift is a recurring failure mode; chaining it into /wb-dev-pr makes the check a DAG step that cannot be silently skipped.

 Slash commands